...

 Compensation Table

-We’ve provided a table with a few examples of the figures in the JCG, except for the top row.
+We’ve provided a table with a selection of figures found in the JCG, except for the top row.
 We’ve also included 2 tariffs from the Whiplash Injury Regulations 2021.
 Please only use this table as a guide.

 InjurySeverityNotesCompensation Guideline